If you are looking for the Facebook login page, go here

 New products and events can be promoted by pinning them to the top of the wall for seven days.
 Again, hover your mouse over the top right of the post and then select the pin to top option.
 This post will stay at the top of your page for seven days - or until you unpin it from the top.

-Status updates should include a link to your website or a blogpost wherever possible/relevant – the idea is to get the traffic to go back to your website to see the great content there without them feeling as if you’re selling something.
-Include a call to action in status updates and blog posts – remind people to like or share.
+Status updates should include a link to your website or a blogpost wherever possible/relevant.
+The idea is to get the traffic to go back to your website to see the great content there.
+But without them feeling as if you’re selling something.
+Include a call to action in status updates and blog posts.
+Remind people to like or share.
 But vary those words.
 Say things like 'What do you think?'
 'Show your friends'.

 Watch this video to find out more about working your wall with status updates